 k.
 Prepared feeds manufacturing facilities with less than 10,000 tons per year throughput.

-5. All sources having the Potential to Emit more than 100,000 tons CO2e of GHG emissions in a year.

-6. All Sources having the Potential to Emit more than 100 tons of any regulated air contaminant in a year
+5. All Sources having the Potential to Emit more than 100 tons of any regulated air contaminant, except GHG, in a year

-7. All Sources having the Potential to Emit more than 10 tons of a single hazardous air pollutant in a year
+6. All Sources having the Potential to Emit more than 10 tons of a single hazardous air pollutant in a year